ScilifelabDataCentre/pathogens-portal/content/english/highlights/immunofluorescence.md

 ##### Explore the images

-Below, you can explore the immunofluorescence images using the Vizarr plugin for ImJoy.
-You can select a plate to view and adjust viewing options.
+Below, you can explore the immunofluorescence images using the [Vizarr](https://github.com/hms-dbmi/vizarr) and [ImJoy](https://imjoy.io/#/).
+ImJoy is a plugin powered hybrid computing platform for deploying deep learning applications such as advanced image analysis tools.
+ImJoy runs on mobile and desktop environment cross different operating systems, plugins can run in the browser (as is the case here), localhost, remote and cloud servers.
+Vizarr is a minimal, purely client-side program for viewing Zarr-based images with Viv & ImJoy.

+Select a plate to view using the dropdown below.
+You can see the HPA ID of the antibody used and protein or gene name on the top left corner of the window.
+Scroll images using the slider just below or the three dots to the right of antibody ID to type a particular image number.
+Further down, you can adjust viewing options.

 <div class="container">
   <div class="row">